stk-kriging/contrib-qsi/README.md

 ## Acknowledgements

-The authors are grateful to Valérie Cayol and Rodolphe Le Riche for sharing their R implementation of the Mogi model used for the Volcano test case.
 This work has been funded by the French National Research Agency (ANR), in the context of the project SAMOURAI (ANR-20-CE46-0013).